vinlin24/cs143-notebooks/2025-04-01 Introduction.md

 > [!IMPORTANT]
 >
-> Note that it's `SELECT DISTINCT`, not just `SELECT`.
-This is just due to the nature of sets, which are defined to not have duplicates.
+> Note that if we're assuming pure set theory, it should be `SELECT DISTINCT`, not just `SELECT` since sets by their nature remove duplicates.
+However, moving forward, we'll often default to **bag/multiset** semantics unless specified otherwise, in which case you can think of it as `SELECT`.
+More on [sets vs. bags here](#sets-vs-bags).

 An **extended projection** is one where the column mapping can also support an arbitray expression `e` on it: